 If this option is specified then IP player will have no raise option if the action goes OOP check, IP Bet, OOP Raise.

 If a regular bet would mean that the player has put more than X% of his starting stack it’s converted to an all-in.

 Minimum bet size in chips.

-If mimumum bet size is specified than smaller betsizes will be converted to minimum
+If mimumum bet size is specified then smaller betsizes will be converted to minimum

 Maximum spread (for spread-limit games)

 Use only one BET / RAISE size if there was a raise before.

 If this option is selected then in lines where there was already a raise before (e.g. turn play after raise on the flop) the formula specified with this settings will be used instead of a formula from regular settings.